Who Is Geoffrey Rush?

 In his long career, Rush is one of fewer than two dozen actors to ever have won the "Triple Crown of Acting"–an Academy Award, Emmy Award and Tony Award.
 He has also been nominated for, or won, several BAFTA and SAG awards.

-Working on the other side of the camera, Rush became a first-time executive producer when he helped to take The King's Speech (2010) from the stage to film.
-Rush continues to act in TV series and films today.
+Working on the other side of the camera, Rush became a first-time executive producer when he helped to take The King's Speech (2010) from the stage to the big screen.
+Rush continues to take on roles in TV and film, including a Golden Globe-nominated turn in 2017 as Albert Einstein on National Geographic's Genius.

 The two married in 1988 and had daughter Angelica (born 1992) and son James (born 1995).
 Rush and his family reside in Australia.